trungnguyenrakuten/draftdocs/Readme.md

 Next action:
 - Ask the RBrowser to give access to the repo source.

 - If the option 1 can not be happen, I will try to build a Chromium browser by myself and test with it.
+Doing it in the meantime.